GalaxyGamingBoy/6502-Microcontroller/README.md

 # General Purpose 6502 Microcontroller

-This is about a general purpose microcontroller, like the arduino, but using the 65C02 chip
+This is about a general purpose microcontroller, like the arduino, but using the 65C02 IC.
+The 6502 powered microcontroller unit that has 32KiB of RAM and 16KiB of storage and runs with 4MHz.

+## Why?
+Ever wanted to use the Apple I or NES like an Arduino?
+The one thing in common with both of these platforms is the 8-bit processor known as the 6502 or it’s modern cousin the W65C02S.
+I was always fascinated by the multiple features it has even as such an old microprocessor.
+Thus I decided to build my own 6502 powered microcontroller that is inspired by this

 ## Features